mmalloul/ai-assistant/README.md

 ## AI Assistant
-This project aims to provide an AI-powered code review assistant that can help you improve your code quality.
-The assistant utilizes LLM from Ollama to analyze your code, identify areas for improvement, and provide suggestions for enhancements.
+This project aims to provide an AI-powered assistant that can for example, help you review your code.
+The assistant utilizes a language model from Ollama to run your prompt.
+You can download any Ollama model, but I've set it to codellama by default for now.
+Feel free to pull any model you like from their website :)

 ## Requirements